-Situated three miles west of the city centre, Edinburgh Zoo offers much more than the world-famous Penguin Parade and those headline-grabbing pandas.
-It is home to over 1000 rare and endangered animals, and also contains three eateries and a soft-play area for your own little animals.
-The recently-constructed African plains afford a fantastic view of the city.
+Situated three miles west of the city centre, Edinburgh Zoo offers much more than the world-famous Penguin Parade and those headline-grabbing pandas, being home to over 1000 rare and endangered animals.
+The hillside location means that a visit can be strenuous, but it’s worth it; the Amur leopards have rock-star charisma and the views of the city are fantastic.
+There are three cafes, and a soft play area for kids.

 Sorted by title / date & time